-- April 7 sees Jupiter at its closest to the earth and visible all night.
-Even binoculars will spy its four largest moons.
-Saturn has its closest approach on 15 June – it’s low down in the south, but a small telescope will resolve the amazing rings.
+- 15 June sees Saturn at its closest to the Earth.
+It’s low down in the south, but a small telescope will resolve the amazing rings.
 Check our the podcast page for a download on how to find it.

-- This year’s big meteor showers are the Lyrids (22 April), Perseids (12 August), Orionids (21 October) and the best of the lot the wonderful Geminids (13 December).
+- This year’s big meteor showers are the Perseids (12 August), Orionids (21 October) and the best of the lot the wonderful Geminids (13 December).

 - Plenty of astro events are listed on the calendar page and for night sky tours check out the podcast page – you are free to download.